What Changed Charley Farthing?: Production

+Finance came partly from the Rank Organisation.

 Release

-What Changed Charley Farthing? was not released in the United States until January 1976, when it was retitled The Bananas Boat.
+What Changed Charley Farthing? was not released in the United States until January 1976.

 Critical reception

+The Monthly Film Bulletin wrote: "this is a comedy: a fact signified by having the characters sit down on prickly cacti, drop heavy cases on each other's toes and – at various intervals amid the "hilarity" – scuttle around with uncovered, blushing buttocks.
+This dreary romp sadly misuses the comic potential of Lionel Jeffries and Warren Mitchell, recalls more successful Cold War comedies of the Sixties ("Cumbra" standing in for Cuba), and makes one wish Doug McClure (last seen in The Land that Time Forgot) would return to his TV Westerns."

 TV Guide called the film "a total misfire."

 The Spectator called it "a nice piece of slapstick".

 Filmink called it "a painful attempt at an African Queen-type jaunt... with Mills attempting an odd accent and seeming unhappy."

+Leslie Halliwell said: "Weirdly ineffective comedy actioner which never gets started and should never have been thought of."